Looking for the best farmers markets in Portland, Oregon? You’ve come to the right place!

 Come Thru Market’s vibrant atmosphere is an excellent backdrop for your shopping.
 You’ll find tons of stalls set up by BIPOC farmers that sell a wide array of fresh produce, from fruits to nuts and vegetables to flowers.
 Herbs, mushrooms, and other grown goods are also readily available.

-As an incubator farmers market in Savannah, Come Thru Market also hosts a variety of other vendors.
+As an incubator farmers market in Portland, Come Thru Market also hosts a variety of other vendors.
 You can find medicinal products, fish, wooden and crocheted crafts, jars, sauces, hair care products, and more.